RafaelFigueiredo/fluentd-elastic-graylog/README.md

 Once logged in, click on `System` in the top nav.
 Next, click on `Inputs` from the left navigation bar.
 (Or, simply go to http://localhost:9000/system/inputs)
 Then, from the dropdown, choose `GELF UDP` and click on `Launch new input`, which should pop up a modal dialogue, Select the `Node` and fill the `Title`.
 Then, click `Save`.
 ![alt text](.img/graylog2-input.png "Title")
-4. Make requests to receive some data with `curl localhost` or run `./test.sh` that will perform a request for second in loop.
+4. Make requests to receive some data with `curl localhost` or run `./test.sh` that will perform a request per second in loop.

 ## Files
 ### docker-compose.yaml